Castelo de Sesimbra

 How much does it cost to visit Sesimbra Castle?

-The best thing about Sesimbra Castle, it’s completely free to visit!
+The best thing about Sesimbra Castle is that it’s completely free to visit!
 The car park is also totally free.

 Location of Sesimbra Castle, Portugal